piyushagarwal08/JU-Notes/Automation.md

 15. When using the Image Recognition command, click the _______ button to check if the target image is identified in the source window.
 Ans. ```Quick Test```
 (Score 93%)
+16. Polly asked Gautam for help adding a command to click a button she missed when using the Web Recorder.
+What command is used for this?
+Ans. ```Manage Web Controls```
+17. While working in Error Handling, Matt wants to add an additional line error data to an existing log file.
+Which option should he use?
+Ans. ```Append into Log file" under "Log Data into File``` (Score 86%)

 # Assesment (MetaBot)
 1. Alexa is working on MetaBot Designer and wants to capture multiple screens of the webpage on one go.
 Which view should she use?